pyOpenSci/software-peer-review/_sources/about/intro.md.txt

 This badge is added by the package author after the package has successfully completed review and ideally links to the specific GitHub issue where the tool was reviewed.
 [See this example from devicely, one of our accepted pyOpenSci ecosystem packages](https://github.com/hpi-dhc/devicely).

+### Partnership with JOSS

+pyOpenSci collaborates with organizations that support the scientific community, for example, Journal of Open Source Software (JOSS).
+We are not a publisher, but rather a community that supports Python-specific packages.
+You don't have to choose between JOSS and us since we are complementary.
+See details [here](https://www.pyopensci.org/software-peer-review/partners/pangeo.html).